 Through social media, you can send useful information directly and personally to every customer and follower.
-For example, share the recipe for one of your most famous desserts, advice on staying safe while travelling, or information on events in your local area.
+For example, share the recipe for one of your most famous desserts, advice on staying safe while traveling, or information on events in your local area.
 The possibilities are endless.
-And, in return for sharing this information, you gain followers, trust, authority and brand awareness.
+And, in return for sharing this information, you gain followers, trust, authority, and brand awareness.

 It shows you are relevant and up to date

 Businesses not on social media run the risk of seeming out-of-touch with the needs of today’s consumers.
 It’s a red flag for most consumers, especially those in the Millennial and Gen Z generations – your up-and-coming travelers.
 It directly affects the perception of your business as something that is relevant and that caters to their needs.

 How to Connect with Your Customers and Audience Using Hotel Social Media Platforms